How Many Words Should a Blog Post Be?

 The longer answer is a bit more complicated.

 Of course, blog articles should only be as long as they need to be.
 Some posts can get their message across in 300 words.
 And many people argue that no one is reading anything online that takes more than a few minutes to read.
-But the fact is, when researching online, most readers want more information that a 300-word article can convey.
+But the fact is, when researching online, most readers want more information than a 300-word article can convey.

-Most topics need extensive research to provide the kind of in-depth information that a variety of readers might need.
+Most topics also need extensive research to provide the kind of in-depth information that a variety of readers might need.

 Write 1,000-Plus Word Blog Posts as a Rule of Thumb